Jeremy Brett: Death

-Brett died on 12 September 1995 at his home in Clapham, London, from heart failure.
+Brett died from heart failure on 12 September 1995 at his home in Clapham, at age 61.
 His heart valves had been scarred by rheumatic fever contracted as a child, and on top of this he had been a heavy smoker throughout his life.
 His body was cremated.

 One of his elder brothers, John, who was a minister, spoke at his youngest brother's memorial service on 29 November 1995.

 Mel Gussow wrote in an obituary for The New York Times, "Mr. Brett was regarded as the quintessential Holmes: breathtakingly analytical, given to outrageous disguises and the blackest moods and relentless in his enthusiasm for solving the most intricate crimes."

+A memorial tree to the actor was planted on Clapham Common – near where Brett had lived locally for many years prior to his death – on 30 March 2007.